 Project Update: The Clinical Tower at SKMCH&RC, Lahore

-In Pakistan, every year it is suspected that nearly a hundred and seventy thousand people fall victim to cancer.
-Being a developing country where the majority do not have access to even elementary health care facilities, this ailment was considered the ultimate symbol of hopelessness.
+In Pakistan, every year, it is suspected that nearly a hundred and seventy thousand people fall victim to cancer.
+Being a developing country where the majority do not have access to even elementary health care facilities, this ailment was considered the ultimate symbol of hopelessness and almost certain death.
 Even treatable malignancies were mostly diagnosed too late or when even the most expensive treatment could not alter the course of the disease.

-Imran Khan, the legendary cricketer of Pakistan, established Shaukat Khanum Memorial Trust which is a charitable organisation established under the Societies Registration Act XXI of 1860 of Pakistan in the memory of his mother Begum Shaukat Khanum (late) who died of cancer.
+Imran Khan, legendary cricketer of Pakistan established Shaukat Khanum Memorial Trust, which is a charitable organisation established under the Societies Registration Act XXI of 1860 of Pakistan in the memory of his mother Begum Shaukat Khanum (late) who succumbed to cancer.
 The mission of Shaukat Khanum Memorial Trust was and continues to be:

 ‘To act as a model institution to alleviate the suffering of patients with cancer through the application of modern methods of curative and palliative therapy irrespective of their ability to pay, the education of health care professionals and the public and perform research into the causes and treatment of cancer’.

-Since majority of the patients presenting to the Hospital came from the northern areas of the country, therefore Pakistan’s second SKMCH&RC was constructed in Peshawar in the year 2015 while Pakistan’s third and largest SKMCH&RC is being constructed in Karachi.
+Since majority of the patients presenting to the Hospital came from the northern areas of the country, therefore Pakistan’s second SKMCH&RC was constructed in Peshawar in the year 2015 while construction for Pakistan’s third SKMCH&RC is underway.

 Today, the work of the Hospital is known the world over, and has been recognized by the World Health Organization for ‘outstanding work in health development that has extended far beyond the call of normal duties’.
 Both our hospitals are accredited by the Joint Commission International and thus stand testimony to the fact that the charitable organisation is providing free treatment services to underprivileged cancer patients in line with international standards.